keboola/developers-docs/extend/registration/deployment.md

 If you are still using our [sample application code](https://github.com/keboola/docs-deploy-example-tests), use the [sample table](/extend/source.csv) as input.

-Note that if you want to run multiple test jobs, simply repeat the command with the different configuration IDs that you would like to test.

 Then add the following steps to your `script` section in `.travis.yml` to run the test jobs.

 {% highlight yaml %}